vantablanta/github-project/README.md

 ## GithubSearch App
-This application allows you to easily search a user and check oout their info such as followers, following, repo and their personal github profile.
-The gist have been doubles using  a cutom pipe.
+This application allows you to easily search a user and check out their info such as followers, following, repo and their personal github profile.
+The gist have been doubled using  a custom pipe.
 The application is user friendly and can be optimized to return any infomation stored by github, on it users
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.

 ## Developed By